It’s undeniable that Illinois has its own vibrant culture, ranging from unique Illinois slang words and phrases to exclusive customs!

 One example is how many people in Illinois replace the word ‘window’ with ‘winder.’

-This Illinois is used commonly throughout different regions and is usually said with a middle Midwestern drawl that conjures images of cozy farmhouses and rolling fields of corn.
+Also, it is usually said with a middle Midwestern drawl that conjures images of cozy farmhouses and rolling fields of corn.

 11. Grits – A Type Of Cornmeal Porridge: